 Every company, registered in Singapore is required to have a registered office and address there, which should be notified to the Registrar.
 Companies are required to appoint a qualified resident company secretary, who must be a natural person.

 Company meetings need not be held in Singapore.
-A new company must hold its first Annual General Meeting (“AGM”) within 18 months.
-Thereafter, the company must hold its subsequent AGM in every calendar year, and not more than 15 months from the last AGM.
+A new company must hold its first Annual General Meeting (“AGM”) within 18 months of incorporation.
+Thereafter, the company must hold subsequent AGMs in every calendar year, and not more than 15 months from the last AGM.

 RECURRING AND MAINTENANCE FEE AS FROM 2ND YEAR